Insights

 Freedom of expression.
 Unbridged, unregulated, and creative activity, with instant results, because people with ADHD need gratification quickly.
 Something that doesn’t have a rule book and allows their creative juices to flow.
 For example, given we’re in this LEGO environment, if I give any child with ADHD, who is struggling to focus, a stack of LEGO, they’ll get on with it and enjoy themselves.
 It’s not just LEGO but that’s the kind of play people with ADHD really enjoy.

-Absolutely, if you want to make a house with pink windows that are on the roof, then go for it!
+"And there’s no right or wrong.
+If you want to make a house with pink windows that are on the roof, then go for it!"

 Wow, that’s a great question because I like the product, and I’m not just saying that.
 I think I’d like to work with you guys to promote this product in the neurodiverse community, especially the gamification features.
 Gamification of serious anxiety-inducing processes, such as the period you spend waiting for an ADHD assessment.
 By providing information and showing children what is going to happen, stress and tension will be reduced.
 Most kids actually enjoy their assessment, but they don’t on the run up to it.
 Let’s make it something they can look forward to and not be fearful of.